Rep. Liz Cheney blasts House Democrats for 'enabling' anti-Semitic comments

 Breaking News Emails

-WASHINGTON — Wyoming Republican Rep. Liz Cheney Sunday accused Democrats of “enabling” anti-Semitism for failing to explicitly condemn controversial comments by a freshman Minnesota Democratic Rep. Ilhan Omar in a recent congressional vote.
+WASHINGTON — Rep. Liz Cheney, R-Wyo., accused Democrats on Sunday of “enabling” anti-Semitism for failing to explicitly condemn recent comments by a freshman Minnesota Democrat, Rep. Ilhan Omar, in a recent congressional vote.

-Cheney, the third-ranking GOP leader in the House, made made her comments during an interview with “Meet the Press” days after the House passed a broad condemnation of anti-Semitism, Islamophobia and other instances of hate, legislation that Cheney and some others criticized for not directly singling out Omar.
+Cheney, the third-ranking GOP leader in the House, made her comments during an interview on “Meet the Press” days after the House passed a broad condemnation of anti-Semitism, Islamophobia and other instances of hate.
+The resolution was criticized by Cheney and other Republicans for not directly singling out Omar.

-“It was really clearly an effort to actually protect Ilhan Omar, to cover up her bigotry and anti-Semitism by refusing to name her,” said Cheney, who helped lead the charge within her own party to sideline controversial Iowa GOP Rep. Steve King from House committees.
+“It was really clearly an effort to actually protect Ilhan Omar, to cover up her bigotry and anti-Semitism by refusing to name her,” said Cheney, who helped lead the charge within her own party to sideline Rep. Steve King, R-Iowa, from House committees after his own racially inflammatory statements.

 “It is absolutely shameful that Nancy Pelosi and Leader Hoyer and the Democratic leaders will not put her name in a resolution on the floor and condemn her remarks and remove her from the House Foreign Affairs Committee," Cheney said.
 "Those people who won't condemn it are enabling it."